ishag-bac/Deploy/README.md

 * Deployment instructions

 * ...
-If face Heroku Issue: ActionView::Template::Error (The asset "tailwind.css" is not present in the asset pipeline.") run the bellow command
+If face Heroku Issue: ActionView::Template::Error (The asset "tailwind.css" is not present in the asset pipeline.") run the command
            bundle exec rake assets:precompile